Congratulations on your new little one! It might've happened sooner than expected, which means some mixed emotions and unexpected decisions.

 The World Health Organisation recommends donated breast milk as a better alternative to infant formula.

-Pasteurised donor human milk is recommended by the World Health Organisation as a better alternative to infant formula2.
-It may reduce the risks of some of the health challenges premature babies face because it is easier to digest, coats the gut, protects the gastrointestinal tract, and improves feed tolerance.
+It may reduce the risks of some of the health challenges your little one might be facing, because it’s easier to digest, protects the gut and improves feed tolerance.

-Premature babies generally tolerate breast milk well and they can receive it through a feeding tube.
-This means drips can often be taken out sooner, reducing the risk of some infections.
+Also, premature babies can usually tolerate breast milk through a feeding tube quite well, which means drips can usually be taken out sooner, reducing the risk of infections.